 Landed Cost: Landed Cost Formula & Calculators

-In small and medium businesses there are many small factors that influence healthy profits.
+In small and medium businesses many small factors influence healthy profits.

-One of the main subparts of the of the retailing business is the transportation of the purchased goods from your supplier to your stores.
+One of the main subparts of the retailing business is the transportation of the purchased goods from your supplier to your stores.

-This is the where the concept of the landed cost comes into play.
+This is where the concept of the landed cost comes into play.

 Sometimes in the bigger picture, smaller constraints like these can be easily overlooked but they surely affect the net profit.